 While there is a plethora of skin care products out there, this doesn’t mean that it is always okay to use too many of them.
-Apart from the associated cost, overloading on products also comes with the risk of irritating your skin or making your existing conditions worse.
+Apart from the associated cost, overloading on beauty products also comes with the risk of irritating your skin or making your existing conditions worse.

 Unfortunately, it is extremely easy to over treat or use lots of products without realizing it.
 In fact, overloading can sometimes be the culprit as to why you have breakouts or clogged pores.
 Read on and find out if you’re overloading on beauty products.